Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 • Maintain a central tracker for visa expiry and re-check dates, accessible to HR and line managers.

-• Keep a written policy explaining who carries out checks, how they are recorded, and escalation routes for anomalies.
+• Keep a written policy explaining who carries out checks, how they are recorded and escalation routes for anomalies.

 4. Aligning sponsor licence and right to work systems

-For sponsor licence holders, right to work compliance should mirror sponsor management duties.
-Information recorded on the Sponsor Management System needs to match HR files and visa tracking systems.
-Assigning and monitoring Certificates of Sponsorship, keeping contact details up to date, and recording work location changes all feed into the same compliance picture.
-Consistency across systems reassures Home Office officers that the business controls are joined up.
+For sponsor licence holders, right to work compliance should align with sponsor management duties.
+Information recorded on the Sponsor Management System should match HR files and visa-tracking systems.
+Assigning and monitoring Certificates of Sponsorship, keeping contact details up to date and recording work-location changes all feed into the same compliance picture.

-When sponsor licence and right to work processes operate on different platforms, build cross-checks so that updates in one trigger reviews in the other.
-Aligning these controls makes internal audits faster and prevents simple data errors from escalating during a Home Office visit.
+Where sponsor licence and right to work processes operate on different platforms, cross-checks should ensure updates in one system trigger reviews in the other.
+Alignment reassures Home Office officers that controls are joined up.

 5. Continuous monitoring and improvement